Mini Red Velvet Cakes

 Split each cooled cake horizontally.
 Pipe a generous layer of frosting on the bottom half, add the top, and finish with a decorative swirl of frosting.
 The contrast between the deep red cake and white frosting creates stunning visual appeal.

 Mini Red Velvet Cakes!
-Pin it
+Save

 Mini Red Velvet Cakes! | recipesvaleria.com